Symphony No. 5 (Shostakovich): III. Largo

 Shostakovich begins this movement with F♯ minor violins in three sections, rather than the more usual two.
 The opening theme is played by the third violins.
 Second and first violins are slowly added and continue the melody.
 After the assertive trumpets of the first movement and the raucous horns of the second, this movement uses no brass at all, so there is a limited palette of sounds.
 This section yields to a pair of flutes in widely-separated counterpoint, the second of which makes reference to the first subject of the first movement.
 The solo is then passed on to the oboe with string accompaniment.
 The third movement ends like the first, with a celesta solo that slowly fades away.
 The strings are divided throughout the entire movement (3 groups of violins, violas in 2, cellos in 2; basses in 2).

 This movement is a culmination of resignation, mourning and lamentation, which in the center of the movement increases to a passionate accusation with clarinet, xylophone and piano.
 Otherwise the movement is more chamber music-like and carried by the string orchestra.
 The tonality is floating and often not definable, free-floating and independent linearity of the individual voices prevails.

 IV.
 Allegro non troppo

 The D minor finale, also in sonata form, differs greatly from its predecessors, mostly with regard to melodic structure and motives.
 Various themes from earlier in the work are expanded until we get to a new theme played on the trumpet.
 This new theme is passed on to the strings and eventually the piece becomes quieter.
-The development section is much quieter and more tranquil, and is ultimately replaced by a march, where the melodies from earlier are played like a funeral dirge, accompanied by timpani.
-The music builds as the new accompaniment passes from timpani to woodwinds and then to strings, finally reaching a point where the piece changes from a minor key into a major key.
+The development section is much quieter and more tranquil, and is ultimately replaced by a march, where the melodies from earlier are played slowly, accompanied by timpani.
+The music builds as the new accompaniment passes from timpani to woodwinds and then to strings, finally reaching a point where the piece changes from a minor key into a major key: D major.